Safeguarding

 If you have concerns that a child you know is at risk of serious harm through Abuse or Neglect, it is important that you report your worries to the correct agency.

-The link below will direct you to Sandwell Council’s Social Service page, which tells you how to report a concern.
+The link below will direct you to Sandwell Council’s page, which tells you how to report a concern.

 You can also report your concerns to the NSPCC who will offer you support and advice if you are feeling worried about a child’s safety.

-Below is the link to the Sandwell Safeguarding Board.
-Sandwell’s Safeguarding Children’s Board (SSCB) is a statutory board which has been set up as part of the Every Child Matters government reforms.
-SSCB ensures that all organisations that work with children work together to keep children and young people safe from harm.
-SSCB undertakes this role through providing training, the development of policies and procedures and awareness training.
+Below is the link to the Sandwell Children's Safeguarding Partnership.
+Sandwell Children's Safeguarding Partnership (SCSP) is a statutory board and ensures that all organisations that work with children work together to keep children and young people safe from harm.
+SCSP undertakes this role through providing training, the development of policies and procedures and awareness training.

 Important documents